john/startup-kit-templates/README.md

 ### VPC

 The vpc.cfn.yml template is a prerequisite for most of the others--you need to either run it first, or run one of the wrapper templates at the top level of the repo, which include it.
-It creates an [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc/, a virtual data center in which you can securely run AWS resources.
+It creates an [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc/), a private networking environment in which you can securely run AWS resources.
 It also creates related networking resources:
 - 2 Public [subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html)
 - 2 Private subnets
 - 1 [Internet gateway](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html)